 - Cut the off-cuts into mini-marshmallows and add them to rocky road ice cream, chocolate bark, or s’mores squares.

-- Turn mini marshmallows into hot chocolate mix that’s perfect for winter gifting.
+- Turn mini marshmallows into a hot chocolate mix that’s perfect for winter gifting.

 No refrigeration needed